 Diversifying your assets is one of the best ways to create a sustainable, long-term investment strategy.
 And one of the ways you can do this is by buying gold.
 Investing in gold and other precious metals is a great way to protect yourself against inflation and put your money in an asset that will likely continue to retain its value.

-Many people are interested in buying gold but aren’t sure if it’s a worthwhile investment, or even how to get started.
-This article will give you a step-by-step process for how to buy gold in 2020.
+Many people are interested in investing in gold but aren’t sure if it’s a worthwhile investment, or even how to get started.
+This article will give you a step-by-step process for how to buy gold in 2021.

 - Gold protects you from inflation: If you’re investing in the stock market, there’s a lot that’s outside of your control.
 But gold is an asset you’ll always have some level of control over, regardless of what happens on Wall Street.

 - It retains its value: Because gold is much harder to obtain, it retains its value much longer.
 And you never have to worry about it decaying or losing its structure.

 - Gold is a high-demand product: There are many different ways to use gold, and it tends to be a product that’s in high demand.
 This is especially true when economic conditions are tight.

 - Gold is an insurance policy: While some people purchase gold because they’re hoping to make a profit.
 Others like the security of owning gold and keep it as insurance in case of an economic downturn.
 Either strategy is an equally valid reason for investing in gold.

 So now that you understand why gold is a good investment, it’s important to know how to buy and sell gold so you can get started.
 Listed below are five steps to make sure you get started on the right path.

 Step 1: Decide What Type of Gold You Want to Buy